If done correctly, Strategic Finance can represent an immense value-add to your organization while at the...

 What makes planning under uncertainty so unique is that it is best evaluated based on an effective discussion and debate across a series of alternative outcome combinations.
-This requires not only having the ability to quickly reconfigure alternative scenarios, but it also requires modelers to invite peers and subject matter experts to suggest alternatives and/or provide critical feedback to weed out risky or less advantageous options.
+This requires not only having the ability to quickly reconfigure alternative scenarios but also requires modellers to invite peers and subject matter experts to suggest alternatives and/or provide critical feedback to weed out risky or less advantageous options.
 This is the cornerstone of a highly functioning strategic planning process.

 On the other hand, Tactical planning benefits greatly from assigning probabilities to short-term targets.
 This helps manage short-term risk and enables companies to apply the proper short-term resources most efficiently.

-For organizations looking to get the most out of their driver-based planning and rolling forecasting initiatives, it is critical to realize that these terms apply in both Strategic and Tactical planning.
+For organisations looking to get the most out of their Driver based planning and Rolling Forecasting initiatives, it is critical to realise that these terms apply in both Strategic and Tactical planning.
 Yet the people, processes and technology applied to these two domains are quite unique.
-Developing a one-size-fits-all answer two these distinct areas is where many FP&A organizations go wrong.
+Developing a one-size-fits-all answer two these distinct areas is where many FP&A organisations go wrong.

-Creating an environment that incorporates both strategic and tactical planning as separate, yet highly integrated processes is how organizations get the most out of their financial planning efforts.
+Creating an environment that incorporates both strategic and tactical planning as separate, yet highly integrated processes is how organisations get the most out of their financial planning efforts.